superagent-ai/superagent/README.md

 <details>
 <summary>Superagent UI</summary>

+1. Navigate to `/libs/ui`

-1. Rename the `env.example` to `.env`  and make sure you have all mandatory values set
+2. Rename the `env.example` to `.env`  and make sure you have all mandatory values set

-2. Install the dependencies
+3. Install the dependencies

     ```sh
     npm install
     ```

-3. Run the development server
+4. Run the development server

     ```sh
     npm run dev